MSSRPRAD/ppt-api/README.md

 # PPT maker using ChatGPT

+### EDIT:
+My free Open AI API token expired the first of this month before I could improve on the app.
+So, I will not be working on this anymore for quite some time.

 ## Goal

 1) To be able to generate a powerpoint presentation just from the prompt given.